The Complete History of the Negroni Cocktail

 - Enjoy!

-Discover more aperitif cocktails: The 28 Best Aperitif Cocktails
+Discover more aperitif cocktails: What is an Aperitif?
+30 Aperitif Cocktails to Make at Home

 A bit about Negroni Week

-In 2013, Campari and Imbibe magazine joined forces to create the first Negroni Week.
-The idea was simple: to create a week-long event centered around the mighty Negroni cocktail, with all the proceeds going to charity.
-The beauty of the idea lay in the fact that the events would be hosted by bars and restaurants around the world.
-To participate, all the venues needed to do was make a small donation and then serve a Negroni or a variation of one all week long.
-Since then, Negroni Week has exploded in popularity and is now a global event.
-It’s the perfect pairing of cocktails with compassion, and it’s summed up beautifully in Negroni Week’s mantra—sipping for a cause.
+In 2013, Campari and Imbibe magazine joined forces to launch the very first Negroni Week.
+The idea was simple but genius: to create a week-long event centered around the mighty Negroni cocktail, with all the proceeds going to charity.
+Events would be hosted by bars and restaurants around the world and to participate, all the venues needed to do was make a small donation and then serve a Negroni or a variation all week long.